Emotional Granularity: A Guide to Naming Your Feelings

 Source: https://feelingswheel.com/

-How to use it: When you feel a general emotion, find it on the wheel and explore the more specific words.
-You might realize what you’re feeling is “overwhelmed” or “insecure.”
-This is the first step toward understanding how to categorize your feelings.
+How to use it: When you notice a general emotion, find it on the outer ring and look inward toward more specific words.
+You don’t need to land on a single perfect word.

 Tool #2: The Daily Emotion Log (PDF)

-You can start tracking your feelings once you have a more expansive vocabulary.
-You can use a journal or download our daily emotion log PDF.
-When you notice a strong feeling, pause and jot down these five things:
+Once you have a wider vocabulary to draw from, the daily log gives you a place to practice using it.
+Use a journal or download our daily emotion log PDF.
+When you notice a strong feeling, pause and record these five things:

 1. The Situation: What just happened?